 Homemade Candy Corn

 Candy Corn is one of the things that I always associate with Fall and Halloween.
 Yes I’ll admit that I’m one of those weird people that actually like it!
 I always buy the first bag I see of it, usually in August!
-It isn’t as hard to make as you would think and really it is so much better than the store bought kind.

 Ingredients: